dennisallard/rms0-mssql-express/README.md

 of rows that would be returned (33 in this case, as of this writing):

 URL:
-localhost:3002/api/afdr/?location=count&"808 Francisco St, Los Angeles, Ca 90017"&centroiddistance=3.0&starttime=2020-01-04 00:00&endtime=2022-01-03 00:00
+localhost:3002/api/afdr/?count&location="808 Francisco St, Los Angeles, Ca 90017"&centroiddistance=3.0&starttime=2020-01-04 00:00&endtime=2022-01-03 00:00

 RAW OUTPUT:
 { "afdr": 33}

-Here is the same URL without the count flag, with the raw output showing just the first three rows and last JSON object in the output:
+Here is the same URL without the count flag, with the raw output below showing just the first three and the last rows of the JSON output:

 URL:
 localhost:3002/api/afdr/?location="808 Francisco St, Los Angeles, Ca 90017"&centroiddistance=3.0&starttime=2020-01-04 00:00&endtime=2022-01-03 00:00